How to Add Xdebug to the Official Docker WordPress Image

 RUN docker-php-ext-enable xdebug

-For XDebug 2, the file xdebug.ini inside the folder files-to-copy/usr/local/etc/php/conf.d/ will look like this:
+For Xdebug 2, the file xdebug.ini inside the folder files-to-copy/usr/local/etc/php/conf.d/ will look like this:

 # Parameters description could be found here: https://xdebug.org/docs/step_debug#configure